PointsBet Sportsbook Promo Code

 When wagering on parlays, since the odds of success are longer, bettors receive more compensation. $1 in parlays = 1 RP.
 A $50 parlay would yield 50 RP.

 There’s a pretty simple 100-1 conversion of Rewards Points to Bonus Bets.
+Each rewards point is worth one cent.
 The smallest amount that you can redeem is 250 points for $2.50 in Bonus Bets.
 If you extrapolate that out, if you were to wager $1,000 in the sportsbook (fixed odds) you would earn 200 Rewards Points, which has about $2 in value.
 By contrast, if you wagered $1,000 on parlay bets you would receive 1,000 RP, which holds about $10 in value.

 It’s not much, but there are fine margins between success and failure in the world of sports betting and everything makes a difference.